- IL politics

 “Part of the reason this kind of criticism sticks is because we live in an age of social media where we are constantly assured that we are all independent free agents.
 But that free agency is essentially unconnected to real community, divorced from civic engagement, duped into believing in our own lonely primacy by a sophisticated media culture that requires you – no, desperately needs you – to live in an all-consuming disposable present, wearing the right blue jeans, driving the right car, carrying the right handbag, eating at all the right places, blissfully unaware of the historical tides that have brought us to this moment, blissfully uninterested in where those tides might take us.

 “Our spurious sovereignty is reinforced and perpetually underscored to our obvious and great comfort, but this kind of existence actually ingrains in us a stultifying sameness that rewards conformity (not courage), ignorance and anti-intellectualism (not critical thinking).
 This wouldn’t be so bad if we were just wasting our own lives, but this year our political future depends on it.
 And there comes a time when I – and you – can no longer remain neutral, silent.
 We must speak up – and speak out.
+[We must unite and rebel]!
 For 216 years, our elections, though bitterly contested, have featured the philosophies and character of candidates who were clearly qualified.
 That is not the case this year.